 Packet data QoS management

-Through gap analysis, IEEE WLAN radio scanning and association process, IETF specification such as IKEv2, EAP-5G and IPsec can be used or adapted and implemented in the STA TEC and WLAN ANC.
-NAS signaling, ATSSS and QoS management can be implemented in the STA TEC and WLAN ANC, and should follow the guidance of the 3GPP specifications.
+Through gap analysis, the STA TEC and WLAN ANC can use or adapt IEEE WLAN radio scanning and association process, IETF specification such as IKEv2, EAP-5G and IPsec for implementation. the STA TEC and WLAN ANC can implement NAS signaling, ATSSS and QoS management functions, and should follow the guidance of the 3GPP specifications.

 In the loosely coupled interworking model, the new functional entities and signaling procedures can be assigned to UE or STA to interwork with 5G core network.
-The terminal UE can support the above control and signaling functions.
-However, the terminal STA type should support all the control and signaling functions to interwork 5G network.
+A terminal consisting of UE and STA can support all of the described control and signaling functions.
+A terminal consisting only of STA should be augmented so that it can support all the control and signaling functions required by the interworking with 5G network.

-As for QoS management, WLAN should specify QoS mapping and MAC scheduling including QoS identification and profile to guarantee QoS in terms of deterministic packet delay, low PER and data rate.
-The new interfaces R8 and R9 are defined to deliver QoS profile between 5G CN (N3IWF, TNGF) and WLAN STA.
+As for QoS management, IEEE 802.11 should specify enhancements to its QoS mapping and MAC scheduling that include QoS identification and profiles to guarantee QoS in terms of deterministic packet delay, low PER and data rate.
+The new WLAN interfaces R8 and R9 have been defined to deliver QoS profiles between 5G CN (N3IWF, TNGF) and a WLAN STA to be supported.

-For TSN applications, WLAN domain needs to consider the timing synchronization with TSN domain and TSN translation in WLAN STA and 5G CN.
+Regarding TSN applications, WLAN domain should consider introducing or enhancing capabilities to achieve timing synchronization required to operate in the TSN domain, and how to implement TSN translation in WLAN STAs interworking with the 3GPP 5G CN.

 References